DIY Rolling Stamp

 Hello my Art and Paper Crafting friends.
-It’s Rebecca E. Parsons, aka Cre8tiva, sharing another a fun Mixed Media tutorial with you – How to Make Roller Stamps!
+It’s Rebecca E. Parsons sharing another a fun Mixed Media tutorial with you – DIY Rolling Stamp!
 We will be using inexpensive dollar store lint rollers to create your own stamps that glide over your surfaces leaving beautiful patterns.
 We will also be recycling common household items in the process.
 How cool is that?
 This is a great way to embellish your favorite Graphics Fairy images.

 The very best part about this nifty crafting tool is the cost – or should I say lack thereof!
 These cost under $1.50 each and they take just a few minutes of time to fashion.
 If you buy them in a set, they may even cost less.